 Continuing essential field research activities

-Concordia University has developed a process to support the continuation of essential field research activities.
+In response to the COVID-19 pandemic, Concordia University developed a process to support the continuation of essential field research activities.

 Please review the criteria carefully when determining if the field research is critical, time-sensitive and able to be performed in a manner that does not jeopardize the health and safety of the broader community or person(s) performing the work.